MvvmCross/MvvmCross/docs/_documentation/presenters/tvos-view-presenter.md

 | WrapInNavigationController | `bool` | If set to `true`, the view will be wrapped in a `MvxNavigationController`, which will allow the tab to have its own navigation stack. **Important note**: When the current _Root_ is a TabBarController and there is no current modal navigation stack, child presentations will be tried to be displayed in the current selected _Tab_. |
 | TabAccessibilityIdentifier | `string` |Corresponds to the UIViewController.View `AccessibilityIdentifier` property. |

-### MvxMasterSplitViewPresentationAttribute
+### MvxMasterDetailPresentationAttribute
-This attribute is only useful (and should only be used) when the current _Root_ view is a `MvxSplitViewController`.
+This attribute is used with the Master/Detail pattern.
+The root view should be of type `MvxSplitViewController` with the Position equal to `Root`.
 By using it over a view class, the presenter will show the view as _Master_ of the split.

 There is an attribute member that can be used to customize the presentation: